-We arrived at the Atlantic Sands Hotel to check in, with an hour to spare before our “dinner” reservations at 2:30 at the Irish Eyes Pub & Restaurant in Lewes, just 20 minutes north on Rt 1.
-Dinner was as wonderful as we’d remembered it from the previous year.
+We checked in to the Atlantic Sands Hotel with an hour to spare before our dinner reservations at 2:30 PM at the Irish Eyes Pub & Restaurant.
+The feast was as wonderful as we’d remembered it from the previous year.
 And, I stuffed myself painfully silly with turkey, ham, homemade mashed potatoes, stuffing, cranberry sauce, oysters, shrimp, and pie.

-We returned to the hotel to watch the Redskins play the Cowboys, and as a Redskins fan, it was a disappointing game.
+We returned to the hotel to watch the Washington Redskins play the Dallas Cowboys.
+As a Redskins fan, it was a disappointing game.
 However, as a Redskins fan, I’ve also grown accustomed to that feeling.

 However, I was soon feeling better as I watched the full moon rise over the Atlantic Ocean.